 - SPIN selling: Neil Rackham created the concept of SPIN selling in 1988.
 It stands for situation, problem, implication, and need/payoff.
 SPIN selling is all questions-based.
 With the situation and problem parts, you can determine if your products or solutions fit the buyer’s needs.
 The implication part is about how urgent the situation is.
 The need/payoff part of SPIN selling deals with buyer interest.

 - The Challenger Sale: Last, we’ve got the Challenger Sale, a sales methodology from Matthew Dixon and Brent Adamson.
 Like many other sales methodologists, they wrote a book about it.
 With the Challenger Sale, it’s about the three Ts: teaching, tailoring and taking control.
-You teach your lead about your products/services, tailor your own sales process, and then control conversations with your lead.
+You teach your lead about your products/services, tailor your own sales processes, and then control conversations with your lead.
 There are five profiles for B2B sales representatives that Dixon and Adamson defined in the book:

 - The Problem Solver: As the Problem Solver, this sales rep leaves no problem unsolved.
 They also get back to stakeholders and anyone swiftly with focus on the details.

-- The Challenger: The Challenger has a great grasp on customer business.
+- The Challenger: The Challenger has a great grasp of customer business.
 They don’t mind pushing and debating with their customers; in fact, they even enjoy it.
 Their view of the world could be labeled as different.

 - The Relationship Builder: The Relationship Builder likes to have a professional relationship with all his or her prospects.
 They use internal advocacy as well.